zhaozhaowo/archive/pages/locations.md

 ## Browse Locations

 Use this word cloud visualization to browse locations.
+Locations are organized by Province followed by City or County name.
 Word size is determined by frequency and all words link to a corresponding collection search.